Package Leaflet: Information for the User

 Belgium

-NIPENT 10 mg powder for solution for injection and for infusion
+NIPENT 10 mg powder for solution for injection and infusion

-The following information is only for doctors or healthcare professionals:
+The following information is only for healthcare professionals:

-To be administered by intravenous injection in bolus or by intravenous infusion.
+For administration by intravenous injection or infusion.
 Do not administer by any other route.

 Instructions for preparation and dilution

-Any remaining product or waste must be disposed of in accordance with local regulations.
+Any remaining product or waste material should be disposed of in accordance with local regulations.

-Healthcare professionals must refer to national or recognized guidelines for the handling of cytotoxic agents.
+Healthcare professionals should refer to national or recognized guidelines for the handling of cytotoxic agents.

-They must follow the appropriate procedures for the handling and disposal of anticancer drugs:
+Proper procedures should be followed for the handling and disposal of anticancer drugs:

-Transfer 5 ml of Sterile Water for Injection to the vial containing Nipent and mix well until complete dissolution.
+Transfer 5 ml of sterile water for injection to the vial containing Nipent and mix well until completely dissolved.
 The solution should be colorless or pale yellow and contain 2 mg/ml of pentostatin.
-Parenteral medications should be visually inspected for particles and discoloration before administration.
+Parenteral medicines should be visually inspected for particulate matter and discoloration before administration.

-Nipent may be administered intravenously by injection in bolus or diluted in a larger volume (25 to 50 ml) with 5% glucose for injection (5% glucose solution) or 0.9% sodium chloride for injection (0.9% saline solution).
-The dilution of the entire contents of the reconstituted vial with 25 ml or 50 ml results in a concentration of pentostatin of 0.33 mg/ml or 0.18 mg/ml, respectively, for the diluted solutions.
+Nipent can be administered intravenously by injection or diluted in a larger volume (25 to 50 ml) with 5% glucose injection solution or 0.9% sodium chloride injection solution.
+Dilution of the entire contents of the reconstituted vial with 25 ml or 50 ml results in a pentostatin concentration of 0.33 mg/ml or 0.18 mg/ml, respectively, for the diluted solutions.

-The Nipent solution when diluted for infusion with 5% glucose for injection (5% glucose solution) or with 0.9% sodium chloride for injection (0.9% saline solution) does not interact with PVC infusion bags or administration equipment at concentrations of 0.18 mg/ml to 0.33 mg/ml.
+The Nipent solution, when diluted for infusion with 5% glucose injection solution or 0.9% sodium chloride injection solution, does not interact with PVC infusion bags or administration equipment at concentrations of 0.18 mg/ml to 0.33 mg/ml.

-Solutions that are acidic (the pH of the reconstituted powder is 7.0 to 8.2) should be avoided.
+Acidic solutions should be avoided (the pH of the reconstituted powder is 7.0 to 8.2).

-The reconstituted solution for injection reconstituted and subsequently diluted for infusion should be used within an interval not exceeding 8 hours and should be stored at temperatures below 25°C. It is recommended to administer immediately after reconstitution.
+The reconstituted solution for injection and subsequent dilution for infusion should be used within 8 hours and stored at temperatures below 25°C. Administration immediately after reconstitution is recommended.